-The PearsonAccess^{next} (PAN) training site is used for the Infrastructure Trial (instead of the operational site) to create sample students, create PAN Sessions, set up TestNav configurations, and monitor student test progress.
+The PearsonAccess^{next} (PAN) training site is used for the Infrastructure Trial (instead of the live site) to create sample students, create PAN Sessions, set up TestNav Configurations, and monitor student test progress.

-Schools should create accounts for test administrators, as well as any other necessary staff members, following instructions in the Guide to Managing Users in PearsonAccess^{next}, available online in the MCAS Resource Center under the User Information dropdown.
+Schools should create accounts for test administrators, as well as any other necessary staff members, following instructions in the Guide to Managing User Accounts in PearsonAccess^{next}, available online in the MCAS Resource Center under the PearsonAccess^{next} Guidance drop-down.
 New users who need access to multiple schools in a district, such as technology coordinators, should contact a district user for a PAN account.
 The MCAS Service Center can provide support if there are questions about adding new users.
+Please note that schools will need to create user accounts for both the training and the live sites.
+Schools are encouraged to set up accounts in the live site first, and then use the same user IDs to create accounts in the training site.

-Confirm that all staff members participating in the Infrastructure Trial have a user account for the training site and have been assigned their appropriate roles.
-To find a user in PearsonAccess^{next}, select Users from the Setup dropdown menu.
+Confirm that all staff members participating in the Infrastructure Trial have a user account for the training site and for the live site and have been assigned their appropriate roles.
+To find a user in PearsonAccess^{next}, select Users from the Setup drop-down menu.
 Here, search by last name or select Show All (the button next to the search button).
 To see a user's assigned role, click on the 1 icon and select the Roles tab.
-Refer to the User Role Matrix and the Guide to Managing Users in PearsonAccess^{next} on the MCAS Resource Center for more information about creating users and assigning roles, if needed.
+Refer to the User Role Matrix and the Guide to Managing User Accounts in PearsonAccess^{next} on the MCAS Resource Center for more information about creating users and assigning roles, if needed.